Driving HGVs for a living

 Some products need specialist transport operators and specially designed vehicles.

-- Refrigerated lorries and trailers carry frozen food: drivers are trained to operate refrigeration units and hygiene procedures.
+- Refrigerated lorries and trailers carry frozen food: drivers are trained to operate refrigeration units and in hygiene procedures.

 - Tankers and tank containers carry solid materials, liquids or gases in large quantities: drivers are trained to load and unload the goods safely and to be able to deal with spills.